 Entering Your Hours

-Students at Davidson clock their hours using Time Clock Plus and are paid biweekly.
-Students clock in and clock out for each shift that they work using a personal computer, an on campus computer or a smart phone moble app.
+Students at Davidson clock their hours using Oracle Web Clock and are paid biweekly.
+Students clock in and clock out for each shift that they work using a personal computer, an on campus computer or a smart phone.

-Instructions on how to clock hours through Time Clock Plus are provide below.
+Instructions on how to clock hours through Web Clock are provide below.
 In addition, your supervisor should show you how to enter your time on the first day of work.